rantahar/introduction-to-mpi/_episodes/05-parallel-paradigms.md

 We hire a manager to distribute tasks to the workers.
 The manager can run some complicated logic to decide wich tasks to give to a worker.
 The manager can also perform any serial parts of the program like generating random number or dividing up the big database.
+The manage can become one of workers after finishing managerial work.

 ![A manager rank controlling the queue]({{ page.root }}{% link files/manager.png %})

 In an MPI implementation, main function will usually contain an `if` statement that determines whether the rank is the manager or a worker.
-The manager usually executes a completely different code from the workers.
+The manager can execute a completely different code from the workers or the manager can execute the same partial code as the workers once the managerial part of the code is done.
+It depends whether the managerial load takes a lot of time to finish or not.
+Idling is a waste in parallel computing!

 Naturally the Manager / Worker approach reserves a rank to be the manager.
 In a large application this is usually a small cost.